Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Discussion

-Besides metallicity $Z$, we tried to include external pressure $\epsilon$ which expresses the influence of the interaction of galaxies as another free parameter in the same way as \citet{Nakanishi06}.
-As seen in Paper I, VV~219 and VV~254 have a peak of H\emissiontype{I} gas at their overlap region.
-Especially at the contact region of VV~219, the fact that H\emissiontype{I} gas is not extended outward the CO disc implies that H\emissiontype{I} gas is accumulated there, while H\emissiontype{I} gas is extended like normal spiral galaxies in the other part of NGC~4568.
-These features can not be explained without the interaction between interstellar gas.
-Therefore, during a galaxy interaction, interstellar gas would also interact each other.
-We may, thus, expect external pressure in their environments.
-Taking account for this external pressure, the pressure term, $P$ can be rewritten instead of the equation (\ref{press}) as follows:
+Besides metallicity $Z$, we tried to include external pressure $\varepsilon$ which expresses the influence of the interaction of galaxies as another free parameter in the same way as \citet{Nakanishi06}.
+As seen in Paper I, VV 219 and VV 254 have a peak of H\emissiontype{I} gas at their overlapping region.
+Especially VV 219, the fact that H\emissiontype{I} gas at the contact region is not extended outward the CO disc implies that H\emissiontype{I} gas is accumulated there, while H\emissiontype{I} gas is extended like normal spiral galaxies in the southern disc of NGC 4568.
+These features cannot be explained without the interaction between interstellar gas.
+Therefore, during a galaxy interaction, interstellar gas would also interact.
+Thus, we may expect external pressure in their environments.
+The pressure term $P$ with this external pressure can be rewritten instead of the equation (\ref{press}) as follows:

-where $\epsilon^{2}$ is the contribution of the external pressure.
-Therefore, in our simulations, free parameters are metallicity $Z$ and external pressure $\epsilon$.
-Figure \ref{fmolexpressure} illustrates a plot of $f_{\mathrm{mol}}$ against the surface density of total gas with different external pressure $\epsilon$ assuming metallicity $Z = 1.0 \ Z_{\odot}$ and $\Sigma_{\mathrm{SFR}}$ = 1.0 $\Sigma_{\mathrm{SFR_{\odot}}}$.
-When external pressure is included, $f_{\mathrm {mol}}$ is enhanced at the surface density of total gas where external pressure exceeds the intrinsic pressure as compared with the case without external pressure.
+where $\varepsilon^{2}$ is the contribution of the external pressure.
+Therefore, in our simulations, free parameters become metallicity $Z$ and external pressure $\varepsilon$.
+Figure \ref{fmolexpressure} illustrates a plot of $f_{\mathrm{mol}}$ against the surface density of the total gas with different external pressure $\varepsilon$ assuming metallicity $Z = 1.0 \ Z_{\odot}$ and $\Sigma_{\mathrm{SFR}} = 1.0 \ \Sigma_{\mathrm{SFR_{\odot}}}$ according to our new model.
+When external pressure is included, $f_{\mathrm {mol}}$ is enhanced at the surface density of the total gas where external pressure exceeds the intrinsic pressure as compared with the case without external pressure.